romanejaquez/dartpad_workshop_starter/public/step_07/instructions.md

-# Responsive UIs in Flutter: Force a Constraint when Needed
+# Force a Constraint when Needed

-Let's stay you still want your user interface to flow seamlessly height-wise and stretch nicely, but what if your users are shrinking your and instead of squishing your UI, you want to force a minimum height, then a scrollbar kicks in.
+Let's say you still want your user interface to flow seamlessly height-wise and stretch nicely, but what if your users are shrinking their screen and instead of squishing your UI, you want to force a minimum height, then a scrollbar kicks in.
 This way you don't have to necessarily remove content, since the content is critical and must be shown at all times.

-You can use a ```ConstrainedBox``` in most situations, but in this particular case you want to use a ```Container``` widget, set its height to be available constraints for the enclosing widget (```constraints.maxHeight```) and set the constraints on the container based on some fixed height you want to impose upon reaching a specific threshold based on the supported screen.
+You can use a ```ConstrainedBox``` in most situations, but in this particular case you want to use a ```Container``` widget, set its height to be the available vertical constraints for the enclosing widget (```constraints.maxHeight```) and set the constraints on the container based on some fixed height you want to impose upon reaching a specific threshold based on the supported screen.
 Then the scrolling functionality kicks in.

 This is what it looks like right now: